 - Perform on-page SEO for the blog post

 Over time you’ll use a system that becomes good at implementing these SEO tips to write a blog post that will rank in the search engine results pages, drive traffic, and enhance your brand.

 Start with Keyword Research

-You need to perform research before you starting writing a content piece.
+You need to perform research before you start writing a content piece.
 This activity includes discovering topics of interest within specific niches and identifying profitable keywords to rank for within those niches.
-You need to find out what your audience or customers are actually searching for so you can engage them and perform well in the search engine results pages.
+You need to find out what your audience or customers are actually searching for so you can engage them and perform well on the search engine results pages.

 For the sake of learning, we will discuss some efficient strategies on how to rank for low competition keywords.
 These keywords are perfect for learning how to rank content in the search engines for targeted niches.
 They are relatively easy to rank for and can be quite profitable.

 Low competition terms are essentially keywords that cover specific categories which aren’t being targeted by a lot of competition.
 They’re also associated with websites that have relatively low domain authority and low search volume.
 These are the characteristics that make them low competition and easier to rank for than other types of keywords (e.g. broad high-volume search terms like short tail keywords).

 Our Favorite Starting Technique: Low Competition Research with Keywords Everywhere and MozBar